-My research interests are in the field of computer architecture.
-The focus areas of my research are:
+My research interests are in the fields of computer architecture and systems design.

 Resiliency and reliability of processors, the memory hierarchy, and data center infrastructures

 Design and evaluation of architectures using non-volatile memory technologies

 Performance, power, and reliability modeling and evaluation methodologies